Professor-Ruiz/Master-Assignment-Template/docs/testing-options.md

 <details>
   <summary><b>One input/output test</b></summary>

 > This test will execute your student's program once.
 You supply the input and expected output.
 It captures the program output in it's entirety.
-You'll need to remove the second input/output pair in the file by following the directions below:

 ```Python
 import pytest